AnasFaris1412/AssignmentTask/README.md

 - Create a table: Run a statement of create table inside SqliteTaskProject/DDL.sql

-- Import SqliteTaskProject.war file into Eclipse workspace
+- Import SqliteTaskProject.war file into Eclipse workspace or copy workspace SqliteTaskProject to the Eclipse workspace

 - Start a server